 Countless numbers of people wonder if they are on “the right path” or yearn for a “sign” to point them in the right direction.
 In fact, an eight billion dollar industry has been built around offering advice to the burnt out, stressed out, dissatisfied adults of today.
-Everyone is looking for an illusive light and can’t seem to locate it’s switch.
+Everyone is looking for an elusive light and can’t seem to locate its switch.

 What’s important comes to the forefront and a shift in perspective propels new options to surface.
-With time, and a lot of patience, a new path beings to take shape.
+With time, and a lot of patience, a new path begins to take shape.